multani/gcp-changelog/content/apigee-hybrid/index.md

 | **378686709** | **The use of wildcards (\*) in Apigee proxy basepaths would conflict with other explicit basepaths, resulting in a 404 error.** To apply this fix, follow the procedure in [Known issue 378686709](https://docs.cloud.google.com/apigee/docs/release/known-issues#378686709).
 (Fixed in [v1.15.1](https://docs.cloud.google.com/apigee/docs/hybrid/release-notes#hybrid_v1151) & [v1.14.3](https://docs.cloud.google.com/apigee/docs/hybrid/release-notes#hybrid_v1143)) |
 | **375360455** | **Updated apigee-runtime drain timeout to 300s to fix connection termination issue during pod termination.** (Fixed in [v1.13.4](https://docs.cloud.google.com/apigee/docs/hybrid/release-notes#hybrid_v1134)) |
 | **367815792** | **Two new Flow Variables: `app_group_app` and `app_group_name` have been added to VerifyApiKey and Access Token policy.** (Fixed in [v1.15.1](https://docs.cloud.google.com/apigee/docs/hybrid/release-notes#hybrid_v1151) & [v1.14.3](https://docs.cloud.google.com/apigee/docs/hybrid/release-notes#hybrid_v1143)) |

-### Feature

-**Seccomp Profiles**

-Apigee Hybrid now offers the capability to apply Seccomp Profiles to your runtime components, significantly enhancing the security posture of your deployment.

-This feature allows Apigee administrators and security teams to restrict the system calls (syscalls) a containerized process can make to the host's kernel.
-By limiting a container to only the necessary syscalls, you can:

-* Enhance Security: Mitigate the risk of container breakouts and privilege escalation.
-* Enforce Least Privilege: Ensure components only have access to the exact system calls required for their operation.
-* Meet Compliance: Provide a critical control for meeting stringent security compliance requirements.

-Seccomp profiles are not enabled by default.
-To enable the feature, see [Configure Seccomp profiles for pod security](https://docs.cloud.google.com/apigee/docs/hybrid/v1.16/configure-Seccomp-profiles).

 ---
 ## 2025-10-12